 Oncology

-The mission of the Oncology Consultation Service is to provide cutting-edge treatments for your pet with cancer, while focusing on quality-of-life.
+The mission of the Oncology Consultation Service is to provide customized treatments for your pet with cancer, while focusing on quality-of-life.
 Advances in veterinary cancer treatments are made every day and many types of cancers are very treatable.
 In fact, dogs and cats with cancer are living months or even years longer than they would have with the same types of cancers just a few years ago.
 Many cancers in animals, while still very serious, can largely be managed as “chronic conditions” with ongoing surveillance and/or treatment, similar to the way veterinarians treat heart disease, kidney disease, or diabetes.

 Who will you see at VCA Colonial Animal Hospital if your pet is referred for an Oncology Consultation?